-We recommend all travellers to try the brioche and the renowned pain au chocolat, similar to a croissant, but with an oozing chocolate center.
+We recommend all travellers to try the brioche and the renowned pain au chocolat, similar to a croissant, but with an oozing chocolate centre.
 A curious fact is that the famous croissant is originally from Austria, not from France.

 Generally, French citizens eat quite early.
 Restaurants open at midday until 3 pm for lunch and they have dinner from 7:30 pm - 11 pm.

 Be that as it may, it won't be difficult for tourists to find restaurants open longer hours since Paris is a very cosmopolitan city and is used to tourism.

-Tourists will find restaurants and places to eat in all of Paris’ neighborhoods.
+Tourists will find restaurants and places to eat in all of Paris’ neighbourhoods.
 However, if you’re looking to discover the best areas to enjoy good French cuisine, these are the most popular:

 The Latin Quarter is on the north side of the Panthéon.
 In this district, travellers will find French as well as international restaurants.
 This area is one of the top amongst most visitors.
 Here, you’ll find extremely cheap places to eat.

 Montmartre has some excellent restaurants with very good prices.
-If you decide to eat in this area, you can make the most of your trip to this neighborhood visiting the Basilique du Sacré-Coeur (Basilica of the Sacred Heart of Paris).
+If you decide to eat in this area, you can make the most of your trip to this neighbourhood visiting the Basilique du Sacré-Coeur (Basilica of the Sacred Heart of Paris).
 At night, Place du Tertre has an extremely lively atmosphere, a lot more charming than during the day.